I World Cup of Masters: Final

-Argentina, the 1987 Pele Cup champion, had 12 shots and forced Brazilian keeper Paulo Sergio to make three diving stops.
+Argentina, the 1987 Pele Cup champion, had 12 shots and forced Brazilian goalkeeper Paulo Sergio to make three diving stops.
 Enzo Bulleri gave Argentina a 1–0 lead at 25' when he drove a curving free kick from a sharp angle around a wall of defenders and past a diving Sergio.
 It was Bulleri`s third tournament goal, all coming on shots outside the penalty area.

 After Bulleri`s goal, Brazil started to get the better of the play.
 Serginho and Roberto Dinamite force Gatti to make diving saved, and Zenon hit the crossbar on a free kick.

 At 44' Edu scored his second tournament goal to tie it for Brazil.
 Edu`s shot from 30 yards skipped past Gatti and skimmed the post.
 Argentina`s Carlos Squeo hit the post early in the second half, and Hussef Ali`s shot on the rebound was kick-saved by Paulo Sergio.

 Zico has been hampered by a pulled leg muscle and played only 73 minutes in two of Brazil`s three tournament games.
 He entered in the second half against Italy and Uruguay and scored a goal in each game.

 Brazilian coach Luciano do Valle planned to play Zico in the second half against Argentina, but a leg injury to midfielder Mario Sergio in the 13th minute forced Zico to play 77 minutes.

 Zico and Serginho twice connected on give-and-go passes in the box, but Zico could not finish.
 Gatti came off his line for a diving stop in the 74th minute, and Zico shot high from 15 yards four minutes later.

 Zico scored the game-winner as the public address announcer was telling the crowd that penalty kicks would decide the championship if the score remained tied.
 Gatti came out on a crossing pass into the penalty area by Brazil`s Cafuringa, but as Gatti reached for the ball, defender Orlando Ruiz headed the pass away.
 Zico made a leaping kick and looped it over Gatti into the net.

 That goal gave Brazil a 2–1 win before 13,544 fans at Joe Robbie Stadium.

 Zico`s goal capped a fast-paced, end-to-end offensive game that featured 32 shots and brilliant play by Argentina goalie Orlando Gatti.
 Gatti made five diving saves and 12 overall, and was named outstanding goalkeeper for the nine-day tournament.

 Italy beat Uruguay 2–1 in the third-place game as Allesandro Altobelli assisted on goals by Paolo Rossi and Claudio Gentile.